-- The modelling approach presented here includes an advanced representation of the SMB-elevation and albedo feedback through the CESM2 melt energy calculation, snow/firn model and elevation classes approach.
-Nevertheless, the main caveat of this study is that CISM2 is not bi-directionally coupled to CESM2, and as such we do not account for a number of ice sheet/atmosphere feedbacks (e.g., increase in cloud cover and precipitation as the GrIS retreats towards the interior).
-Moreover, there are uncertainties arising from the elevation classes approach which is at the core of our SMB forcing method.
-In CESM2, - 390 the air temperature is downscaled to each elevation class using a constant lapse rate of 6 K/km.
-While Sellevold et al. (2019) demonstrated that this value yields realistic SMB gradients over the GrIS, air temperature lapse rate values can show relatively large variations depending on conditions at the ice surface, seasonality or even on the background climate (Erokhina et al., 2017).
-The specific simulation setup used in this study, however, does not allow to explore the impact of different lapse-rate values, as the SMB at multiple elevation classes was previously calculated in a fully coupled CESM2/CISM2 simulation - 395 (Muntjewerf et al., 2020b) and is used in this study as a forcing file only.
+The modelling approach presented here includes an advanced representation of the SMB-elevation and albedo feedback through the CESM2 melt energy calculation, snow-firn model, and elevation class approach.
+Nevertheless, the main caveat of this study is that CISM2 is not bidirectionally coupled to CESM2, and as such we do not account for a number of ice sheet-atmosphere feedbacks (e.g. increase in cloud cover and precipitation as the GrIS retreats towards the interior).
+Moreover, there are uncertainties arising from the elevation class approach which is at the core of our SMB forcing method.
+In CESM2, the air temperature is downscaled to each elevation class using a constant lapse rate of 6 K km-1.
+While Sellevold et al. (2019) demonstrated that this value yields realistic SMB gradients over the GrIS, air temperature lapse rate values can show relatively large variations depending on conditions at the ice surface, seasonality, or even the background climate (Erokhina et al., 2017).
+The specific simulation setup used in this study, however, does not allow for exploring the impact of different lapse rate values, as the SMB at multiple elevation classes was previously calculated in a fully coupled CESM2-CISM2 simulation (Muntjewerf et al., 2020b) and is used in this study as a forcing file only.
 Finally, our sensitivity experiments show that the GrIS response to sustained warming might vary under different, physically realistic values of GIA parameters, especially in terms of timescales.
-Although widely used in ice sheet model simulations, the GIA parametrisation used in our study is relatively simple, and does not account for lateral variations of the lithospheric thickness and upper-mantle viscosity.
-To better understand the nature of the response of the GrIS to sustained warming, further ice sheet-climate-solid Earth coupled modelling efforts - 400 should be dedicated to fully or better resolve the interplay of ice-atmosphere feedbacks and GIA.
-In addition, future modelling studies of the GrIS during the LIG could shed light on how close the GrIS might have been to tipping at its minimum extent, and which processes might have prevented that.
+Although widely used in ice sheet model simulations, the GIA parameterisation used in our study is relatively simple and does not account for lateral variations in the lithospheric thickness and upper-mantle viscosity.
+To better understand the nature of the response of the GrIS to sustained warming, further ice sheet-climatesolid-Earth coupled modelling efforts should be dedicated to fully or better resolve the interplay of ice-atmosphere feedbacks and GIA.
+In addition, future modelling studies of the GrIS during the LIG could shed light on how close the GrIS might have been to tipping at its minimum extent and which processes might have prevented that.